bootlin/training-materials/slides/security-measured-boot/security-measured-boot.typ

 - Continues the measurement process after the kernel takes over

-- Focuses on the integrity of file #strong[metadata]
+- Focuses on the integrity of file *metadata*

 ===  Extended Verification Module (EVM)